sahishnuk2/tp/docs/UserGuide.md

 **Examples:**
 - Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com`: `edit 1 p/91234567 e/johndoe@example.com`.
 - Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags: `edit 2 n/Betsy Crower t/`.
+- Edits the tag of the 1st to 3rd student to be `Struggling` : `edit 1:3 t/struggling`

 <box type="tip">